luisvgo/RasberryPi_ADE7880/README.md

 # RasberryPi_ADE7880
 RasPi interfacing a ADE7880 energy meter and a M16C62P to control the energy produced by an electric motor

-Project to control a gasoline motor powered electric generator:
+# About this project
 It consisted in a system operated remotely from DEMVE laboratory with MicroSCADA like system by means of IEC61850 standard.

-A gasoline powered electric generator in Technobothnia Mechanical department that had no interface to get the data, just cables.
+A gasoline powered electric generator in Technobothnia Mechanical department of Vaasa University of Applied Sciences (Finland) that had no interface to get the data, just cables.
 From this, the operator had to be able to read motor status, read generated power, its related values as load current and generator voltages and quality, and change the status of the motor (ON/OFF) as well as to read, measure and evaluate status of all the different sensors.
 The system automatically send events of error conditions and motor status changes.

 Since the Vacon frequency converter had an RS485 interface where from one could get the readings and set values to it, formatted with Modbus protocol and I2C communications, this part was mostly a software task to implement Libmodbus library in a Raspberry Pi reading through a USB to RS485 cable.
 And to communicate with DEMVE lab, IEC61850 standard over ethernet, by means of Substation Configuration Language (SCL).
 To make the device compatible with the standard, IED Capability Description (ICD) was created using the RedWind IED Modeler splitting a single physical device in multiple logical devices, in this model the device was split into solar panel and the transformer side.
 Then each Vacon variable is mapped to corresponding logical nodes.